borangao/Logica/README.md

 See [Tutorial](https://borangao.github.io/Logica_Analysis/) for detailed documentation and examples.

 ## Issues
 All feedback, bug reports and suggestions are warmly welcomed!
+Please contact me at gao824@purdue.edu.
 Please make sure to raise issues with a detailed and reproducible exmple and also please provide the output of your sessionInfo() in R!

 How to cite `Logica`
 -------------------